 South East Asia, to anyone who grew up in a western country, is insane.
 We love it, we hate it.
 We have no idea how people live this way but are fascinated that they do and sometimes even envious of the lack of rules and order.

-Our time in SE Asia has come to an end as we head to India this week.
+Our time backpacking South East Asia has come to an end as we head to India this week.
 We thought we’d wrap things up with a little overview of the best stereotypes.

-If you have visited South East Asia, you are going to know exactly what we are talking about.
+If you have backpacked South East Asia, you are going to know exactly what we are talking about.
 If not, get ready for an education!

 You know you’re in South East Asia when…